Yealm Medical Centre

 We collect and hold data for the sole purpose of providing healthcare services to our patients.
-In carrying out this role we may collect information about you, which helps us respond to your queries or secure specialist services.
+In carrying out this role we may collect information about you, which helps us to respond to your queries or secure specialist services.
 We may keep your information in written form and/or in digital form.
-The records may include basic details about you, such as your name and address.
-They may also contain more sensitive information about your health or outcomes of needs assessments.
+The records may include basic information about you, such as name and address.
+They may also contain more sensitive information about your health and information such as outcomes of needs assessment.

-Confidential patient data wll be shared within the health care team at the practice, including nursing staff, admin staff, secretaries and receptionists, and with other health care professionals to whom a patient is referred.
+Confidential patient data will be shared within the healthcare team at the practice, including nursing staff, admin staff, secretaries and receptionists, and with other healthcare professionals to whom a patient is referred.
 Those individuals have a professional and contractual duty of confidentiality.

 We are sometimes legally obliged to disclose information about patients to relevant authorities.
 In these circumstances the minimum identifiable information that is essential to serve that legal purpose will be disclosed.

 That organization will also have professional and contractual duty of confidentiality.
 Data will be anonymised if at all possible before disclosure if this would serve the purpose for which the data is required.

 Organisations that we are sometimes obliged to release information to include:

 In the event of actual or possible legal proceedings, we may need to disclose information from and individual’s GP record to a medical defence organization.

 Only with your explicit consent, Yealm Medical Centre can release information about you, from your GP record to relevant organisations.
 These may include

 Accessing your information on other databases

 Yealm Medical Centre can access certain medical information about you, when relevant or necessary that is held on other databases (ie. under the control of another data controller).
 This includes NHS Digitals Open Exeter database and Eclipse database.
 Accessing such information would only be for your direct medical care.